(Photo by Christopher Wink)

 The idea of collective hasn’t quite reached D.C.’s bustling coworking sector but that hasn’t stopped conversation across borders.

 Over the last half-decade 1776 has secured its place as the region’s leading innovation crossroads.
 It’s where Presidents and Prime Ministers go.
 But there are dozens of other options, and not only WeWork, the global franchise of interior-design-heavy coworking staples.
 Just this April, the Inclusive Innovation Incubator soft launched on Howard University’s campus.
-Critically 1776 and In3 are working on a partnership for their members, said Erin Horne McKinney, the cofounder of network Black Female Founders and a former city staffer in economic development who has been close to the In3 project.
+Critically 1776 and In3 are working on a partnership for their members, said Erin Horne McKinney, the cofounder and CEO of network Black Female Founders and a former city staffer in economic development who has been close to the In3 project.

 “We need more spaces,” McKinney said.
 But that doesn’t mean more distance, she added.